They’ve been saying emails dead for about a decade. Yet it’s still our number once channel by far, as well.

 But yes, the number of outbound prospecting emails continues to grow dramatically.
 Maybe 100x more than 5 years ago, who knows.

-So the key is make that email, every character, including each single space in that subject line, just amazing.
+So the key is to make that email, every character, including every single space in that subject line, just amazing.
 Make it solve that exec’s top problem.
 Uniquely and today.